threefoldfoundation/threefold_data/content/news/2020-rewind-grid-24/2020-rewind-grid-24.md

 ---
+id: threefold_news1
 title: A 2020 Rewind & Grid 2.4 News!
-date: 2021-01-12
-published: true
-tags: ['tfgrid','update','community']
+tags: [tech, grid]
-cover_image: ./images/2020rewindgrid24.png
-canonical_url: false
+category: [farming]
+image: ./*******.png
+image_caption: A 2020 Rewind & Grid 2.4 News!
-description: "Grid 2.4 is now live on testnet and we've got some 2020 highlights to share with you as well!"
+excerpt: Grid 2.4 is now live on testnet and we've got some 2020 highlights to share with you as well!
+authors: [sam_taggart]
+created: 021-01-12
 ---

 Hi all, we hope your 2021 has been off to a fabulous start!